◆ Part of Year in Kenya series · gabrielmahia.com · dearimmigrant.com

 Dear Soldier,

-The Bull Run Regional Library in Manassas is not a famous library.
+The Bull Run Regional Library in Northern Virginia is not a famous library.
 It is a county public library that serves a Virginia suburb, which means it serves a particular mix of people — retired military, Spanish-speaking immigrants, suburban teenagers, elderly women who come for the quiet, children whose parents drop them off after school.

 You were a Kenyan immigrant in administrative limbo, shelving books and helping people find things and being present in the careful way that volunteers are present — useful but not necessary, welcome but not employed.
 You probably did not think of it as anything other than filling time.
 I think it was more than that.